zeon-studio-portal/stillwater-cybersecurity/readme.md

 - **disqusShortname**: Add your Disqus shortname to enable comments on the blog section.
 Follow this [tutorial](https://help.disqus.com/en/articles/1717111) to install Disqus.
 - **googleAnalytics**: Add your Google Analytics ID to enable analytics on all pages.
 Example: `UA-123-45`.
 If you want another third-party analytics, you can contact us for custom service.
 - **timeZone**: The default time zone for timestamps.
 Use any valid [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-- **disableLanguages**: To disable languages, add the language name here.
-For example, `disableLanguages = ["fr"]` will disable French.
-- **hasCJKLanguage**: If true, auto-detect Chinese/Japanese/Korean Languages in the content.

 ### Default Parameters